Nicolas Raskin

-Nicolas Raskin (born 23 February 2001) is a Belgian professional footballer who plays as a midfielder for club Rangers and the Belgium national team.
+Nicolas Thierry Yvan Raskin (/fr/; born 23 February 2001) is a Belgian professional footballer who plays as a midfielder for club Rangers and the Belgium national team.

-Raskin had spells in the youth academies of Standard Liège and Anderlecht, before joining Gent in 2017.
+Raskin had spells in the youth academies of Standard Liège and Anderlecht before joining Gent in 2017.
 He made his competitive debut for Gent in February 2018, becoming the first player born in the 21st century to play in the Belgian Pro League.
-He re-joined Standard Liège in January 2019 and signed for Rangers four years later.
+He re-joined Standard Liège in January 2019, and signed for Rangers four years later.

 Raskin earned more than 50 caps for Belgium's youth national teams.
-He represented the country from under-15 to under-21 level, before making his senior debut in 2025.
+He represented the country from under-15 to under-21 level.
+He made his senior international debut in March 2025, and was a member of Belgium's squad at the 2026 FIFA World Cup.

 Club career

 Early career

 Raskin's first club as a child was Royal Stade Waremmien FC, before playing youth football for Standard Liège from 2008 to 2015.
 He then spent two years in Anderlecht's youth academy.
 In May 2017, Raskin left Anderlecht to join Gent, signing a three-year contract.
 Raskin made his professional debut for Gent at the age of 16 in a 3–0 Belgian Pro League win over Sint-Truiden in February 2018, becoming the first player born in the 21st century to play in the league.